 Food - the universal language understood by humans and dogs.
 This makes food the single most powerful motivator for training.

 That’s where food comes in.
 It’s the middleman smoothing things over on both sides.
-So when you hold food in your hand - something your dog does understand and driven by since the pre-domestication times - it makes it much more easier for them to learn and perfect the desired behavior.
+So when you hold food in your hand - something your dog does understand and is driven by since the pre-domestication times - it makes it much easier for them to learn and perfect the desired behaviour.

 There is a right way and wrong way to approach training and training treats.
 So, here are a few tips to make training easier for you and your little one.